-Chapter 9 Server Switchover Settings
+Chapter 9 Settings for Server Switchover

 This chapter explains how to use server switchover settings and automatically recover from server failures.

 9.1 Overview

 Server switchover is a feature that allows the user to switch over applications from a primary server to a predefined spare server when the primary server fails or is stopped for maintenance.